baconpaul/six-sines/doc/design.md

 ANDREYA BUG LIST
-- Env +/* on matrix node and separate depths
+- Env +/* on matrix node and separate depths since current +/- is pretty broken
-- Too tall
-- Remove "Anti-gated" name; better G D R etc
-- Don't allow release on main node
-- Matrix LFO is screwed
 - What Andreya really wants is a full feldge screen for main pan and tune.
 Fine.
+- Temposync Labels screwed

 GENERAL AND CLEANUPS
 - Screen Reader Check